Prescriptions

 THE CROSSLANDS SURGERY IS WORKING TO INCREASE ONLINE SERVICE UPTAKE AND IMPROVE OUR PRESCRIBING PROCESS.

-ONLINE ACCESS ALLOWS YOU TO BOOK/CANCEL APPOINTMENTS & ORDER PRESCRIPTIONS QUICKLY AND EASILY.
+ONLINE ACCESS ALLOWS YOU TO ORDER PRESCRIPTIONS QUICKLY AND EASILY.
 PLEASE ASK AT RECEPTION FOR REGISTRATION FOR ONLINE ACCESS.

 THE ELECTRONIC PRESCRIBING SERVICE ENABLES THE PRACTICE TO SEND YOUR PRESCRIPTION DIRECT TO ANY PHARMACY OF YOUR CHOICE.